 The Houston Half Marathon came on the heels of my first 25k trail race at Bandera the week prior.
 My goal was to finish 13.1 miles under 90 minutes, and despite some knee trouble, I was able to cross the line with a few seconds to spare!

 With that goal accomplished, I officially retired from road racing.
 From here on out, it's all LinksRun!

 9th Place Finish & Championship Coordinator

 The 3rd playing of the Speedgolf World Championships was an unforgettable one to say the least.
-As the Executive Director of Speedgolf International, and the acting championship coordinator, I introduced a team competition format, announced the first ladies division championship, and even invited a 9 year old to participate as a symbol of the future of this great sport.
+As the Executive Director of Speedgolf International, and the acting championship coordinator, I introduced a team competition format, announced the first women's division championship, and even invited a 9 year old to participate as a symbol of the future of this great sport.

-Beyond that, the first day of competition brought hurricane force winds in excess of 60 mph.
+The first day of competition brought hurricane force winds in excess of 60 mph.
 Regardless of the fact that we could not count that as part of the World Championship, all 28 pros completed their rounds, with only one score below 90.
 Epic!

 The revised one day championship was exciting to the finish, with 10 players having a legitimate chance to take the trophy.
 Here are two of them in a highlight video I filmed and produced.
 I finished in 9th place, shooting 6 over par with just 3 clubs (and no putter), in 48 minutes.